nfrechette/acl-ue4-plugin/Docs/README.md

 All units are in centimeters (the UE4 default), and as such if you use different units you will need to change the default thresholds and values to take this into account.

 ACL tries very hard to be as safe as possible and as such very few things require tuning.
 It is recommended to use the `Anim Compress ACL` compression settings which uses the optimal settings behind the scene.
-If you need more power or wish to explore, you can opt to use the `Anim Compress Custom ACL` compression settings which allow you to tweak everything.
+If you need more power or wish to explore, you can opt to use the `Anim Compress Custom ACL` compression settings which allow you to tweak everything (note that the decompression performance of the custom codec can be slower than the others).

 ### Anim Compress ACL